mbakker7/timml/README.md

 To uninstall TimML type:

     pip uninstall timml

+**Testing installation:**

+    ipython
+    import timml.timmltest

+An example model is imported and a contour plot is shown.
+When this is run from the regular Python prompt (not IPython), the contour plot does not appear.

 ## Documentation

-* The manual is available from the docs directory.
+* The manual is available from the docs directory or can be viewed [here](https://github.com/mbakker7/timml/blob/master/docs/timml.pdf)
 * Example Notebooks are available from the notebooks directory